Eggers ImagesPhotographer Male Costa Mesa, California, US

 My work has been carried by numerous national magazines and major daily newspapers.
 Along the way, my articles and photographs have been featured in some of the top photo publications in the country.
 I've also taught photography and modeling seminars through various community education and extension programs, and I've written several books on photography.

 All models under the age of 18 have to have a parent or legal guardian at the shoot.
+(A boy friend or girl friend, an older sibling, another relative, a neighbor, or a family friend, all which have accompanied underage models to one of my shoots in the past, will not work.)

 A model release signed by a parent or legal guardian is required for all shoots.